RHIT-CSSE/csse304/ClassMaterials/Exam1Prep/readme.md

 * Music (via headphones) and quiet drinks/snacks encouraged

+You make use on the computer part of the exam:

+* Your notes/solutions to homeworks
+* Materials from the course repo
+* The online help of Dr. Racket
+* Your online textbook

 # Practice

 The best way to prepare for Exam1 is to review the assignments and to